Asad Sikandar: Early life

 He was born on 1 January 1969.

+Sardar Malik Asad Sikandar is chief of the Burfat tribe.

 Political career

 He served as district nazim Jamshoro.

+He was elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-60 Dadu in the 1985 Sindh provincial election.

+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-177 (Dadu) in the 1993 Pakistani general election.

+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-58 Dadu in the 1997 Sindh provincial election.

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-231 (Jamshoro) in the 2013 Pakistani general election.
+He was re-elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-231 (Jamshoro) in the 2013 Pakistani general election.
 He received 129,500 votes and defeated Syed Jalal Mehmood Shah.

-He was elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-82 (Jamshoro-III) in the 2018 Sindh provincial election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-82 (Jamshoro-III) in the 2018 Sindh provincial election.

 He was re-elected to the National Assembly as a candidate of PPP from NA-226 Jamshoro in the 2024 Pakistani general election.
 He received 165,044 votes and defeated Syed Munir Haider Shah, a candidate of the Grand Democratic Alliance (GDA).